The platypus is a popular Australian icon. However, very little is known about how this unique mammal is faring across much of Victoria.

 The good news is that local residents can play a key role in keeping track of this fascinating monotreme.

-Platypus experts from the Australian Platypus Conservancy will be presenting a free talk about platypus in Myrtleford and will help train interested persons in how to monitor their local platypus populations.
+Platypus experts from the Australian Platypus Conservancy will be presenting a free talk about platypus in Bright and will help train interested persons in how to monitor their local platypus populations.

 Sessions are free, but please note registrations are required. *Training walks require attendance at the Information session prior.

-The information session will run for approximately 1 hr, with optional training walk after this.
+Information session will run for approximately 1 hr, followed by the optional training walk.

 For further information about platypus, the Monitoring program and to register for this free event go to: www.necma.vic.gov.au